Henry Schade (officer): Early naval career

-Lieutenant Schade was then ordered to serve in the Office of the Superintending Constructor, later re-designated Office of the Supervisor of Shipbuilding, at the Newport News Shipbuilding and Dry Dock Company in Virginia.
-On June 23, 1938, less than one year into his duty at Newport News, Schade was promoted to the rank of lieutenant commander.
-Also that summer, the professional organization of Society of Naval Architects and Marine Engineers (SNAME) published Schade's paper on his study of Bending Theory of Ship Bottom Structure.
-In June 1940, all constructors (naval architects) and engineers (marine engineers) were united into a new Bureau of Ships.
-All such technical personnel were then transferred from the line of the Navy and re-designated Engineering Duty Only (EDO).
+Lieutenant Schade was then assigned to the Office of the Superintending Constructor, later re-designated as the Office of the Supervisor of Shipbuilding, at the Newport News Shipbuilding and Dry Dock Company in Virginia.
+On June 23, 1938, less than one year into his assignment at Newport News, he was promoted to lieutenant commander.
+That summer, the Society of Naval Architects and Marine Engineers (SNAME) published Schade's paper on his study of Bending Theory of Ship Bottom Structure.